 “I typically work 14- to 16-hour days, six days a week, or 70-plus hours on average a week,” Siegel says.
 But he has no regrets.
 “I had a horrible job for 25 years (working as a software engineer) and I love what I am doing now.”

 Siegel’s decision to start training clients in his home in 2001 preceded part-time work as a personal trainer at the local YMCA.
 His prior experience training clients, a newly earned ACE Personal Trainer certification, and decades spent in the workforce likely made up for his lack of entrepreneurism.

 Today, Siegel trains 85 clients, up from six in 2001.
-Most of his clients are middle-aged and prefer working with a trainer who can relate to their aging bodies.
-One-on-one training makes up about 50 percent of his overall sessions and costs $55 an hour; coupled sessions make up the other half and cost $75 an hour.
+Most of his clients are middle-aged and prefer working with a trainer who can relate to their concerns.
+One-on-one training makes up about 50% of his overall sessions and costs $55 an hour; coupled sessions make up the other half and cost $75 an hour.
 He deliberately keeps his fees on the lower end so that existing and new clients can afford them.

-Siegel has also found great success randomly pairing up female and male clients for small group training sessions.
+Siegel has also found great success randomly pairing up clients for small group training sessions.

 “I pair up people who don’t know each other and it’s worked out fantastic,” he says.
 “It keeps people accountable and has led to some great friendships.”

 Although Siegel has a loyal customer base, he wants to be ready to weather unforeseen economic pressures or changing life circumstances.
 Hence, the software engineer turned fitness entrepreneur spends a significant amount of time identifying target markets and networking opportunities.